-Rehearsals take place on Friday’s from 7:30 – 9:00 pm for the full choir (- 8:30 for Trebles).
+Rehearsals take place on Friday’s from 7:30 – 9:00 pm for the full choir (- 8:30 for Trebles)

 Trips and Visits

 As well as singing in St Stephen’s, the choir regularly sing services in cathedrals across the South of England, and in Europe.
 Coming up in the next year we are singing in: